Dr. Zainabu Jallo

 zainabu.jallo@unibas.ch

-In a recently concluded Guest Postdoctoral Fellowship within the SNF project “Conflict and Cooperation.
-Episteme and Methods Between Art History, Art and Ethnology in the Performative Pictorial Practices of Vodun” (University of Zurich), Zainabu worked on the significance of materiality in transatlantic continuities of Vodun.
-Her project, “Material Expressions of West African Spirituality in the Americas: Transatlantic Continuities in Haiti”, was carried out in collaboration with the Frobenius Institut, Frankfurt.
+Jallo held a guest Postdoctoral Fellowship within the SNF project “Conflict and Cooperation.
+Episteme and Methods Between Art History, Art and Ethnology in the Performative Pictorial Practices of Vodun” (University of Zurich), where she worked on the significance of materiality in transatlantic continuities of Vodun.
+Her project, “Material Expressions of West African Spirituality in the Americas: Transatlantic Continuities in Haiti,” was conducted in collaboration with the Frobenius Institute in Frankfurt.

-Her MA thesis (University of Bern), “Mythopoeisis in the Reinvention of an Ethnic Self: Aesthetic Tensions in Borderlands/La Frontera and A Cannon Between my Knees.” accentuated the complex relationships amidst myth, culture, and ideology in Native American Literature.
+“Mythopoeisis in the Reinvention of an Ethnic Self: Aesthetic Tensions in Borderlands/La Frontera and A Cannon Between my Knees” accentuated the complex relationships amidst myth, culture, and ideology in Native American Literature.

 • Material Culture